 A summary of physiochemical constants used to predict the fate and transport of the targeted PFASs and generate EALs is provided in Table 3a.
 References for physiochemical constants assigned to individual compounds are summarized in Table 3b.
-Primary sources include (in order of preference):
+Primary sources include:

-- 1. US Environmental Protection Agency, CompTox Chemistry Dashboard (USEPA 2017); - 2.
-Oak Ridge National Laboratories, Risk Assessment Information System (ORNL 2020); - 3.
-Interstate Technology and Regulatory Council, Per- and Polyfluoroalkyl Substances (ITRC, 2020) - 4.
-European Chemicals Agency, Support Document for HFPO-DA and It's Salts/Acyl Halides as Substances of Very High Concern (ECHA, 2019)
+- 1. US Environmental Protection Agency, CompTox Chemistry Dashboard; - 2.
+Oak Ridge National Laboratories, Risk Assessment Information System; - 3.
+Interstate Technology and Regulatory Council, Per- and Polyfluoroalkyl Substances; - 4.
+European Chemicals Agency.